How to Grow Food in the Heat of the Summer

 Bring in your potted plants

-Conserve water - no baths, don't use up your allotted portion of water, and watch the video (coming soon) about the time that we totally ran out of water on our farm!
+Conserve water—skip the baths, avoid using your full water allotment, and stay tuned for the upcoming video about the time we ran out of water on our farm!

 Permaculture Gardens - your online resource for organic & sustainable gardens.